Drama at NYC performing arts school over loss of its celebrated theater program

 Lanza told Chalkbeat that the organization’s budget was short by $102,000.
 Based on what the school told her in a meeting last week, she said, the funding shortfall was a product of the overall cuts in the city and were tied to a midyear adjustment to the school’s budget for the current school year.
 The principal told families this week that the school needed about $80,000 to save the program, parents said.

-Education Department officials disputed the claim that budget cuts were to blame for the program’s gap, saying that the program’s work order was above what the school could afford, and this was communicated to Waterwell in December.
+Education Department officials claimed that budget cuts were not to blame for the program’s gap, saying instead that the program’s work order was above what the school could afford, and this was communicated to Waterwell in December.

 The school did lose money because of an enrollment dip.
 But that cut only amounted to about $20,000, according to a teachers union database.
 The school’s current roster is about 520 students, according to public data, down about 20 students from the year before.